 Some may call this, “you get what you pay for”.
 Diesel engines are expected to have a longer life than gas engines.
 However, your engine maintenance habits could make a big impact on overall engine life for a gas or diesel engine.
 There are applications when a diesel engine is the best choice and there are applications where a gas-powered engine is the best choice.

 Here’s what you need to know about fuel cost.

 Wherever you travel today, you can find fuel stations that sell diesel fuel and gasoline.
 Although gasoline is the undisputed leader in the automotive industry, diesel powered trucks are the undisputed leader in heavy duty work trucks.

 One quick glance at the price for diesel fuel and gasoline and you’ll see that diesel fuel is priced higher than gasoline in most areas.
 Although the difference in costs per gallon vary from state to state, many will see that diesel fuel costs from .25¢ to .50¢ more per gallon than gasoline.

-On the surface, you may assume that it cost more to buy fuel diesel trucks than gas trucks.
+On the surface, you may assume that it costs more to buy diesel fuel trucks than gas trucks.
 But you should know that while diesel fuel is higher priced, diesel powered trucks tend to get better fuel economy than an equally weighted (or loaded) and equally equipped gas-powered truck.